 Shinseiki Pear Tree Information and Care

-The Shinseiki pear tree (Pyrus) is a woody evergreen tree.
-It produces tiny white blossoms in the Spring, and pomaceous fruit in the Summer.
+The Shinseiki pear tree (Pyrus) is a woody deciduous tree.
+It produces tiny white blossoms in the Spring and pomaceous fruit in the Summer.
 Plant in the Full Sun or partial shade.
 Find a good location with soil that drains well.
-Use high quality planting mix and fertilizer and provide good spacing.
+Use high-quality planting mix and fertilizer and provide good spacing.
 The Bartlett pear tree is easy to grow.

 Tree Size – How To Trim and Much Space To Provide